machineagency/taxon/evaluation_log.md

 - camera routine somehow---the routine seems to just fire at the beginning when the camera checks the pcb for fiducials to localize/zero its subsequent movement commands.
+- for all machines, designate sub-bounding boxes of blocks that actually would result in collision, versus parts of blocks where material intersecting is not a problem. the most common example of this are redundant linear stages